Customers’ complaints about local contractor also on BBB’s radar

 He said the first batch of complaints went to arbitration.

-Catlett then explained, "And then in the last month or two, there's been a pattern of complaints that have been coming in of consumers who have not been satisfied with the work that has been done or the work has not been timely accomplished."
+"And then in the last month or two, there's been a pattern of complaints that have been coming in of consumers who have not been satisfied with the work that has been done or the work has not been timely accomplished," Catlett said.

 The Problem Solvers reached out to Foguth a number of times for a response about the complaints.
 He declined an interview.
 However, in an email, he said he started his business with a positive mission.